khalid-hussain/shaheen/chap14.md

 After climbing the stairs, Badr and Bashir entered a room on the second story of the building.
 A candle was lit in the room and a cuirass-clad Mansour was tying the laces of his socks with his leg on a chair.
-On seeing Bashir Bin Hassan, he stepped forward, extended his hand for a handshake and said, "Bashir!
+On seeing Bashir bin Hassan, he stepped forward, extended his hand for a handshake and said, "Bashir!
 It is very good that you came.
 Just now I was thinking who would treat me in case I am injured tonight."

-Bashir Bin Hassan said, "Castile's armory has yet to make a sword that would be able to injure Mansour."
+Bashir bin Hassan said, "Castile's armory has yet to make a sword that would be able to injure Mansour."

 The three of them sat on the chairs.
-Mansour asked Bashir Bin Hassan, "The people of Granada must very worried about our veiled companion?"
+Mansour asked Bashir bin Hassan, "The people of Granada must very worried about our veiled companion?"

 "Yes, now in every gathering the Frontier Falcon's place has been taken by the